-Introducing GRASP training…
+GRASP

-Prevention and Planning
+Growth, Resilience, Acknowledgement, Suicide Awareness, Prevention and Personal Planning

-GRASP was designed to the boost self confidence, problem solving, community resource knowledge, knowledge of school district protocols, critical thinking, awareness of personal biases, resilience, suicide awareness and response in students selected to take the program.
+GRASP was designed to the boost self confidence, problem solving, community resource knowledge, knowledge of school district protocols, critical thinking, awareness of personal biases, resilience, and suicide awareness and response in students selected to take the program.

+The program is presented in four, two-hour sessions.
 Through a series of games, interactive discussion, group activity, written work, and role play, youth learn:

-Active listening skills- The impact of social and cultural biases on listening and helping
+- The impact of social and cultural biases on listening and helping

 - Why difficult situations can be turning points for the better